Sky-Lance/pwn_challs/ctf/2025/LACTF25/README.md

 <h3> library </h3>

 > Array oob on allocating heap chunks allows you to have a type confusion with the book and settings struct, allowing you to read more than 0x10 bytes by editing the size of next chunk (which affects settings' size variable).
-Use this to read /proc/self/maps to get leaks and then House of Einheirjar -> FSOP
+Use this to read /proc/self/maps to get leaks and then House of Einherjar -> FSOP

 <h3> unsafe </h3>